Jake Paul: 2017–2019: Music, business, and Team 10

 Paul launched entertainment collective Team 10 in 2016.
 On January 17, 2017, his 20th birthday, it was reported that he had launched media company TeamDom with $1 million in funding to create an influencer marketing management and creative agency around teen entertainment.
 Investors included Danhua Capital, Horizons Alpha, Vayner Capital, Sound Ventures & A-Grade Investments and Adam Zeplain.

 Paul released the single "It's Everyday Bro", featuring Team 10, on May 30, 2017.
 It featured vocals from members of the team at the time, consisting of Nick Crompton, Chance Sutton, Ivan and Emilio Martinez and Tessa Brooks.
 It drew over 70 million views in one month and became YouTube's third most disliked video.
 The song debuted and peaked at number 91 on the Billboard Hot 100 and was certified platinum by the Recording Industry Association of America (RIAA).
 Its title refers to how Paul at the time posted a video every single day.

+In 2017, Jake Paul experienced a rapid rise on YouTube, gaining 12 million subscribers over the course of the year.
+As the leader of Team 10, he regularly uploaded daily vlogs documenting his activities and promoted merchandise through links in his social-media profiles.

 In 2017, Paul released and later deleted singles including "Ohio Fried Chicken", "Jerika", "No Competition", "That Ain't on the News" and "Litmas".
 The singles were deleted for various reasons, including his 2018 break-up with Erika Costell.